 46,XX testicular disorder of sex development

-In most individuals with 46,XX testicular disorder of sex development, the condition results from an abnormal exchange of genetic material between chromosomes (translocation).
+In most individuals with 46,XX testicular disorder of sex development, the condition results from an abnormal exchange of genetic material (translocation) between the Y chromosome and another chromosome, most often the X chromosome.
 This exchange occurs as a random event during the formation of sperm cells in the affected person's father.
-The SRY gene is misplaced in this disorder, almost always onto an X chromosome.
-A fetus with an X chromosome that carries the SRY gene will develop male characteristics despite not having a Y chromosome.More About This Health Condition
+In this disorder, the SRY gene (which is on the Y chromosome) is misplaced, almost always onto an X chromosome.
+A fetus with an X chromosome that carries the SRY gene will develop male sex characteristics despite not having a Y chromosome.More About This Health Condition

-SRY gene mutations that impair but do not eliminate the function of the sex-determining region Y protein have been identified in a small number of people with 46,XY disorder of sex development, or partial gonadal dysgenesis.
-Affected individuals may have external genitalia that do not look clearly male or clearly female (ambiguous genitalia) or other abnormalities of the genitals and reproductive organs.
+SRY gene variants that impair the function of the sex-determining region Y protein have been identified in a small number of people with 46,XY disorder of sex development, or partial gonadal dysgenesis.
+The effects of these variants on the function of the sex-determining region Y protein is likely less severe than those of variants that cause Swyer syndrome (described above).
+Individuals with 46,XY disorder of sex development have a male-typical chromosome pattern (46,XY karyotype), but they have external genitalia that do not look clearly male or clearly female (ambiguous genitalia) or other abnormalities of the genitals and reproductive organs.

 Other Names for This Gene

 - essential protein for sex determination in human males